oceanprotocol-archive/dev-ocean/doc/sla.md

 - the dependency model
 - the consumer signature

-The SLA contract will emit events for the service id and indicating the SLA setup status (true/false).
+The SLA contract will emit events for the service id.
+This will indicate that the SLA setup status is true.

 **3. Execute Phase**

-Once the SLA is setup on-chain, the actors will trigger the associated tranasctions.
+Once the SLA is publicly available on-chain, the actors will trigger the associated tranasctions.
 For instance, the consumer will lock the payment on-chain `fulfills lockPayment` condition.
-An event will be emitted by the condition indicate the fulfilment, as marketplace, will react to this by granting access to the user and so on.
-This will seem like a chain reaction between parties.
+An event will be emitted by the condition indicating a change happened on-chain, the marketplace will respond by granting access to the user/actor-n and so on.
+This seems like a chain reaction between parties.

 **4. Dispute Phase (Optional)**

 Dispute in merkelized SLA is super easy because, it could be resolved by `log(n)` search in the merkelized SLA.
-The dispute itslf could be defined as a part of the SLA conditions as well.
+The dispute itself could be defined as a part of the SLA conditions as well where this condition points to the controller contract that is responsible for new dispute such as running verification game through `trubit network`.

 **5. Fulfilling Phase**

-Fulfilling service level agreement is conducted by fulfilling all the conditions in the on-chain instance of the service agreement.
+Fulfilling service level agreement is managed by fulfilling all the conditions in the on-chain instance of the service agreement.

 ## Marketplace Reference Architecture

-The marketplace is one of the Ocean protocol actors, the following figure proposes the reference components where a marketplace could need in order to interact with the ocean network.
+The marketplace is one of the Ocean protocol actors, the following figure proposes the reference components where a marketplace might need in order to interact with the ocean network.

 ![reference marketplace](img/SLA_marketplace.png)